SarahDutschke/garage_sale_with_sqlite/README.md

 Repository Structure
 ------------
-    ├── README.md       <- top-level README file for anybody interested in this project ├── sqlite_files    <- one sqlite_file for each Milestone
+    ├── README.md       <- top-level README file for anybody interested in this project ├── sqlite_files    <- XXXX one sqlite_file for each Milestone
-    ├── data            <- csv files, created based on each of the notebooks ├── pics            <- jpegs and pngs for visualization of the readme.
+    ├── data            <- csv files, created based on each of the notebooks └── pics            <- jpegs and pngs for visualization of the readme.